 Wear a ribbon

-Black and white stripes represent the two extremes of bipolar disorder.
-Wear a striped ribbon to show your solidarity.
+The green ribbon is used to represent the disorder.
+Wear a green ribbon today to show your solidarity.

 5 Facts About Bipolar Disorder That You Didn’t Know